josmar-crwdstffng/angular/aio/content/guide/hierarchical-dependency-injection.md

 <div class="alert is-helpful">

 The rest of the scenario code relies on other Angular features and techniques that you can learn about elsewhere in the documentation.
-You can review it and download it from the <live-example></live-example>.
+You can review it and download it from the <live-example name="hierarchical-dependency-injection"></live-example>.

 </div>